 What would you most like to change about modern day life?
 Modern day life is so fast paced and chaotic.
 I would love everybody to be more present and embrace being in the moment.
 Look for happiness in the ‘here and now.’
 Not in the ‘if’ and ‘when.’

 If you met an alien from outer space, what would you tell them about the human race?
-That the human race is evolving, what they need the most is compassion, loving-kindness and love, and to be patient with them.
+Be patient with us – we are getting there.

 What area of life would you most like to see transformed by our conscious movement?
 I love hearing about the difference that conscious leaders are making, however big or small.
 It is these differences that are transforming lives, families, colleagues, communities and beyond.
 Sometimes it is the little things that make such a big difference – like acknowledgement and appreciation of self and others.